 - The study of the conception of legal rights and duties.

 This theory was bitterly criticized in the 19th century by the Pluralists and the sociological jurists.
-Despite its shortcoming this theory has explained a lot about law.
+Despite its shortcoming, this theory has explained a lot about the law.
 The analytical school of jurisprudence provides that law must be made by the state in the interest of general welfare.
-It favours codification of law and regards law as a command with legal sanction behind it.
+It favors codification of law and regards the law as a command with legal sanction behind it.

 Historical school of jurisprudence believes that law is an outcome of a long historical development of the society because it originates from the social custom, conventions religious principles, economic needs and relations of the people.

-According to this theory law is the product of the forces and influence of the past.
-Law is based on general consciousness of people.
+According to this theory, the law is the product of the forces and influence of the past.
+Law is based on the general consciousness of people.
 The consciousness started from the very beginning of the society.
 There was no person like sovereign for the creation of law.
 Savigny, Sir Henry Maine and Edmund Burke are the renowned jurists of this school.

 Savigny is regarded as the founder of the historical school.
 He has given the Volksgeist theory.
-According to this theory, law is based upon the general will or free will of common people.
+According to this theory, the law is based upon the general will or free will of common people.
 He says that law grows with the growth of Nations increases with it and dies with the dissolution of the nations.
-In this way law is national character.
-Consciousness of people.
+In this way law is a national character.
+The consciousness of people.
 In other words, according to this theory law is based on will or free will of common people.
-A law which is suitable to one society may not be suitable to other society.
-In this way law has no universal application because it based upon the local conditions local situations, local circumstances, local customs, elements etc. All these things effect law and make it suitable to the society.
+A law which is suitable to one society may not be suitable for other society.
+In this way, the law has no universal application because it based upon the local conditions local situations, local circumstances, local customs, elements etc. All these things effect law and make it suitable to the society.

 According to Burke, “Law is the product of the General process.
-In this sense it is dynamic organ which changes and develops according to the suitable circumstances of society.
+In this sense, it is a dynamic organ which changes and develops according to the suitable circumstances in society.

 Sociological School of Jurisprudence

-The exponents of this school lay grater stress on the functional aspect of law rather than its abstract contents.
-They regard law as a social institution essentially inter-linked with their disciplines bearing direct impact on the society.
+The exponents of this school lay greater stress on the functional aspect of law rather than its abstract contents.
+They regard the law as a social institution essentially inter-linked with their disciplines bearing direct impact on the society.

 In America, Sociological Jurisprudence has developed an extreme wing under the name of the realist school.
-They are concerned with the study of law as it works and functions which means investigating the social factors that makes a law on the hand and the social results on the other.
-The emphasize more upon what the courts may do rather than abstract logical deductions from general rules and on the inarticulate ideological premises underlying a legal system.
+They are concerned with the study of law as it works and functions which means investigating the social factors that make a law on the hand and the social results on the other.
+They emphasize more on what the courts may do rather than abstract logical deductions from general rules and on the inarticulate ideological premises underlying a legal system.